Muhammadatef/DBT-Fundemntals-Course-Project/README.md

-# Welcome to Your New dbt Project!
+# Welcome to dbt Project!

-## Getting Started with the Starter Project

 To get your dbt project started, run these commands: